alonsodomin/sbt-spark/README.md

 In the last case, the plugin will also handle the dependency scope properly, meaning that the `sql` component will be put in the `provided` scope whilst the `mllib` one will be packaged with your app.

+### Packaging your application for deployment

+`sbt-spark` uses `sbt-assembly` with some sensible defaults.
+To get a package that you can deploy in your Spark cluster, just run `sbt assembly` from the command line.

+If you need to customize your package, refer to [`sbt-assembly`'s website](https://github.com/sbt/sbt-assembly), all the configuration keys from it are available as if you where using the plugin yourself.

 ## FAQ